GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/singlenode/README.md

 `--checkpoint=no_df`: If you are not benchmarking Dataflux Lightning Checkpoint, this will disable dataflux checkpointing and use the default lightning checkpointing instead.

-`--checkpoint=df_async_lightning`: This flag will enable asynchronous calls to `save_checkpoint` which will optimize CPU/GPU utilization by making save calls non-blocking.
+`--checkpoint=async_df_lightning`: This flag will enable asynchronous calls to `save_checkpoint` which will optimize CPU/GPU utilization by making save calls non-blocking.

 `--checkpoint=no_lightning`: This flag will measure timings for Dataflux Pytorch Checkpointing without lightning.